-- c.
+- b.
+The Applicant has received a written determination of Project Eligibility from MassHousing dated December 4, 2015, under the New England Fund Program, a copy of which was provided to the Board with the original application.
+The Board subsequently contacted MassHousing regarding the changes to the proposed development, asking for a determination pursuant to 760 CMR 56.04(5).
+MassHousing submitted a written determination dated March 23, 2021, determining that the changes to the development, including the removal of the duplex development, would not constitute a substantial change pursuant to 760 CMR 56.04(5).
+The Board reserves all of its rights regarding this determination. - c.
 The Applicant provided deeds dated September 8, 2015, recorded in the Middlesex South in Book 1479, at Page 27.
 Thus, the Applicant has shown evidence of site control sufficient to qualify as an applicant for a Comprehensive Permit. - d.
 The Applicant has agreed to execute a Regulatory Agreement that limits its annual distributions in accordance with G. L. c.
-40B and the regulations (760 CMR 56.00 et seq.) and guidelines adopted thereunder by DHCD. - 17.
+40B and the regulations (760 CMR 56.00 et seq.) and guidelines adopted thereunder by DHCD. - 16.
 The Town of Arlington ("Town") did not meet the statutory minima set forth in G. L. c.
 40B, § 20 or 760 CMR 56.03(3) to 56.03(7) at the time the original application was filed, except as noted below: - a.
-At the time of the filing of the Application, the number of low or moderate income housing units in the Town constituted 5.64% of the total year-round housing units in the Town, based on the most recent publicly available copy of the DHCD Subsidized Housing Inventory, dated .
+At the time of the filing of the Application, the number of low or moderate income housing units in the Town constituted 5.64% of the total year-round housing units in the Town, based on the most recent publicly available copy of the DHCD Subsidized Housing Inventory, dated May 13, 2016.
 Thus, the Town does not meet the ten percent (10%) statutory minimum. - b.
 The Board has asserted a claim that there are existing affordable housing units that are on sites that comprise more than one and one half percent (1.5%) of the total land area of the Town that is zoned for residential, commercial or industrial use (excluding land owned by the United States, the Commonwealth of Massachusetts, or any political subdivision thereof).
 The Board timely asserted this claim pursuant to 760 CMR 56.03(8).
 The Applicant appealed this claim to the Department of Housing and Community Development, which issued a decision dated November 17, 2016, reversing the Board' Safe Harbor determination.
 The Board appealed this decision to the Housing Appeals Committee.
 On October 15, 2019, the Housing Appeals Committee upheld the decision of the Department of Housing and Community Development.
-Because this decision was not a final decision, the Board was not able to pursue an appeal pursuant to G. L. c.
+As this decision was not a final decision, the Board was not able to pursue an appeal pursuant to G. L. c.
 30A, § 14 at that time.
-The Board reserves its rights regarding this Safe Harbor claim. - c.
-The granting of this Comprehensive Permit will not result in the commencement of construction of low or moderate income housing units on a site comprising more than three tenths of one percent of land area in the Town or ten acres, whichever is larger, zoned for residential, commercial or industrial uses (excluding land owned by the United States, the Commonwealth of Massachusetts or any political subdivision thereof) in any one calendar year. - d.
-The Town has an approved Housing Production Plan pursuant to 760 CMR 56.03(4), but is not currently within (or eligible for) certification.
+The Board reserves its rights regarding this Safe Harbor claim.

-Decision on Application for Comprehensive Permit Arlington Land Realty, LLC

-Off Dorothy Road, Arlington, MA
+Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

 , 2021

-Page 7 of 64
+Page 6 of 77